GlennPreston1/Java_SDK_Direct_Apple_Pay_Demo/README.md

-# Global-Turnkey-JAVA-SDK
+# Evopayments-Turnkey-JAVA-SDK
-This  library provides integration access to the Turnkey Global Api.
+This  library provides integration access to the Turnkey Evopayments Api.

 ## Quick Start